Nyaran/telegram-download-daemon-ng/README.md

 # Installation

-You need Python3 (3.6 works fine, 3.5 will crash randomly).
+You need Python3.8 or above

 Install dependencies by running this command: